-At Assisting Hands Home Care, we will send our caregiver to meet with you and your loved one to better understand their specific care needs and form a care plan.
+At Assisting Hands Home Care, we will send our caregiver to meet with you and your loved one to better understand their specific care needs and form a dementia care plan.
 The care plan will include the assistance and personal care your loved one requires, and we will help create a comfortable home environment.

 Our Alzheimer’s disease and dementia care services include:

 - Companionship: It is important to our caregivers that we become a friend and companion to your loved one and is beneficial to people with memory loss conditions.
 Our caregivers will attempt to slow the effects of memory loss by engaging them in fun conversation, games, and activities.

 - Personal Care: Many seniors affected by dementia or Alzheimer’s are unable to properly care for themselves.
 Our caregivers will help your loved ones with everyday tasks like using the bathroom, getting dressed, and bathing.